[Kiaaina; Hawaiʻi; Photo by Theodore Kelsey; SP 39805]

 Kū loa, hā i luna; Kū lalo, piha ka honua

-O Kū the tall, breath upward; O Kū below, fill the earth
+O Kū the tall, breathe upward; O Kū below, fill the earth

 ʻAi ʻai, ʻai nānā

-Eat [the preffered] food, eat and look about,
+Eat [the proffered] food, eat and look about,

 Kū i mua, i hope, huli pono, huli hewa